XcooBee/payment-sdk-js/README.md

-# payment-sdk-js
-XcooBee Payment SDK for JavaScript - Node and Browser
+# XcooBee Payment SDK for JavaScript - Node and Browser